Piunikhin-Salamon-Schwarz isomorphisms and spectral invariants for conormal bundle: Introduction and main results

 5mm

+When $N=M$ we obtain the product defined in~\cite{O2}.
+It was proven in~\cite{KMS} that the induced operation on $H_*(M)$ is exactly the intersection product.
+We can describe the operation on singular homology as the operation given by composing the appropriate action and the inclusion morphism (see Section~\ref{products}).

-This product can be used in order to prove a triangle inequality for conormal spectral invariant.
-Our inequality is a generalization of the one made by Monzner, Vichery and Zapolsky in \cite{MNZ}. \begin{prop} Let us take two compactly supported Hamiltonians $H,H'$ and let us take $\alpha,\beta\in H_*(N)$ such that $\alpha\cdot\beta\neq0$.
+The product $\ast$ can be used in order to prove a triangle inequality for conormal spectral invariant.
+Our inequality is a generalization of the one made by Monzner, Vichery and Zapolsky in \cite{MNZ}. \begin{prop} Let us take two compactly supported Hamiltonians $H,H'$ and $\alpha,\beta\in H_*(N)$ such that $\alpha\cdot\beta\neq0$.
 Then